BDDSM/ExpertTools/README.md

 # ExpertTools
-The main purpose of this toolkit it`s helping to the 1C experts in detection of the problem places 1C applications.
+The main purpose of this toolkit it`s helping to the 1C experts in detection of the 1C applications problem places.
 Project is in the development stage.